steggie3/steggie3.github.io/pages/projects.md

 ## [Real-Time Object Detection](/projects/object-detection.html)
 [Python/Tensorflow]
 Using the You Only Look Once (YOLO) object detection algorithm to mark the locations of geese in images.
 I'm an amateur photographer and I love Canada geese, so I made a [Goose Dataset](https://github.com/steggie3/goose-dataset){:target="_blank"} with my own photos and experimented on it.
-Done in July 2018.
+Independent project started in July 2018.

 ## [The GANder Project](/projects/gander.html)
 [Python/Keras]
 Using Generative Adversarial Networks (GANs), including GAN, WGAN, and VAE-GAN, to generate goose faces based on the Goose Dataset.
 The geese are not necessarily ganders (male geese) but the name fits.
-Done in July 2018.
+Independent project started in July 2018.

 ## [Loan Default Prediction](/projects/loan-default.html)
 [Python/Keras]
-Applying machine learning models such as logistic regression, random forests, gradient-boosted decision trees ([XGBoost](https://xgboost.readthedocs.io/en/latest/){:target="_blank"}), SVM, nearest neighbors, and neural networks to predict the loan default probability.
-Also experimented with feature engineering techniques such as feature hashing, discretization, principal component analysis (PCA), etc. Done in May and June 2018.
+Applying logistic regression, random forests, gradient-boosted decision trees ([XGBoost](https://xgboost.readthedocs.io/en/latest/){:target="_blank"}), SVM, nearest neighbors, and neural networks to predict the loan default probability.
+Also experimented with feature engineering techniques such as feature hashing, feature discretization with XGBoost and random forests, principal component analysis (PCA), etc. Independent project started in May 2018.

 ## [F-RankClass](/projects/f-rankclass.html)
 [C++/MATLAB]